-These tall, late-blooming native plants offer crucial pollen and nectar at the end of the season when many other flowers have stopped blooming.
+These tall, late-blooming native plants offer crucial pollen and nectar towards the end of the summer season when many other flowers are wrapping up their bloom time.
 Joe Pye Weed has one of the most confusing common names for a plant—who is Joe Pye, and why would I want to plant a weed?
 But once you meet Joe Pye and his namesake flower, you will want to plant at least half a dozen in your sunny garden.
 Bonus: they are super drought-tolerant.
+Scroll on to meet Joe Pye—both the plant, and the man.

 Dig Deeper